garden-io/garden/docs/advanced/using-remote-sources.md

 You can import **two** types of remote repositories with Garden:

-> **Remote _source_**: A repository that contains one or more Garden modules _and_ their corresponding `garden.yml` config files.
+> **Remote _source_**: A repository that contains one or more Garden modules or actions _and_ their corresponding `garden.yml` config files.

-> **Remote _module_**: The source code for a single Garden module.
-In this case, the `garden.yml` config file is stored in the main project repository while the module code itself is in the remote repository.
+> **Remote _actions_**: The source code for a single Garden action.
+In this case, the `garden.yml` config file is stored in the main project repositorywhile the action code itself is in the remote repository.

-The code examples below are from our [remote sources example](https://github.com/garden-io/garden/tree/0.12.51/examples/remote-sources).
+The code examples below are from our [remote sources example](../../examples/remote-sources/README.md).

 ## Importing Remote Repositories